 By taking on a leadership role for ASICS Canada, McCasey returned to her home country to implement the company’s strategies to achieve ASICS 2020 goals: build its consumer base with enhanced direct-to-consumer activities and ensure customer satisfaction by providing brand consistency across all products.
 She was starting at ground zero; despite previously having a Canadian-based distributorship in place, as a market, Canada was still a wide-open territory.
 McCasey’s task was to develop that national market while doing business in it at the same time.

-As part of the new leadership team, she began by setting up the company’s Canadian headquarters in Toronto and hiring two marketing professionals to help her, a merchandising manager and a director of business planning.
-She also realized she needed an infrastructure; unlike at her previous positions, there were no existing systems that she could access.
-Essentially, McCasey would have to build the track she would run on while she was running on it.
-That opportunity, she discovered, offered her immense latitude to develop exactly the infrastructure she needed to accomplish the goals for the country.
+As part of the new Canadian leadership team headquartered in Toronto, she hired two marketing professionals to help her, a merchandising manager and a director of business intelligence and demand planning.
+She also realized she needed an infrastructure; unlike at her previous positions, there were no existing processes in place that allowed the team to capture and use data to inform business decisions.

 To do so, technology was essential.
 “Data is the best driver of every decision,” says McCasey, who ensured that the data generated by every aspect of the enterprise—products, sales, marketing, revenues, expenses, profits, etc.—was recorded and parsed for insights and information.
 Technology also reveals external market trends and internal market successes.
 She studies post-sales data as rigorously as she does production data.